93Chidiebere/pyedahelper-Python-EDA-Helper/README.md

 ## 🌍 Why pyedahelper?

-Performing EDA often involves repeating the same code patterns, from loading data and checking for missing values to feature scaling and visualizing trends.
+Performing EDA often involves the use of numerous syntaxes to understand the dataset, it forces the narrative that good data professionals are those who know all the *Python syntaxes* by heart rather than those who can interprete accurately, the output of each of the EDA steps.
+And more importantly, Data Analysts spend more than 80% of their analytics time on iterative *EDA*, some of these hours spent checking documentary and *Googling* stuffs.

-`pyedahelper` solves this by combining **ready-to-use functions** for your data workflow with **inline learning** — you can *see, learn, and apply* the same steps.
+`pyedahelper` solves this by combining **ready-to-use functions** for your data workflow, AI-powered guide with **inline learning** — you can *see, learn, and apply* the same steps.

 ---